 The World Health Organisation defines health as, “a state of complete physical, mental and social wellbeing”.
 So, psychological wellbeing plays an instrumental role in general health and in an individual’s ability to thrive.

 How We Consider Psychological Wellbeing

-Feels competent, autonomous, valued, and that they are contributing to something worthwhile.
+Feel competent, autonomous, valued, and that they are contributing to something worthwhile.
 And feel listened to, supported and part of a community.

-Without exception, people find this;
+Without exception, people find this:

 Research Summary: Defining Psychological Wellbeing

-This definition of wellbeing; provides real information of how people relate to wellbeing, is measurable with major predictive power, and correlates with objective physiological measures of brain activity.
+This definition of psychological wellbeing; provides real information of how people relate to wellbeing, is measurable with major predictive power, and correlates with objective physiological measures of brain activity.

 - O.Donnell, G., Deaton, A., Durand, M., Halpern, D., and Layard, R. (2014).
 Wellbeing and policy.
 Legatum Institute, London, UK.

 - Organisation for Economic Co-operation and Development (2013).
 OECD Guidelines on Measuring Subjective Well-being.
 OECD Publishing, Paris, France.

 We hope this article has been of interest and benefit to your organisation.